BenjaminKA/my-game/README.md

 A few things to decide on:

-1. How will the story be shown to the player between the levels?
-Cutscenes, like in the Lego Batman video games?
+1. **How will the story be shown to the player between the levels?** Cutscenes, like in the Lego Batman video games?

-2. How violent is this going to be?
-I was thinking that for human enemies, you can only use non-lethal weapons/punches or kicks- just things that stun them.
+2. "*How violent is this going to be?** I was thinking that for human enemies, you can only use non-lethal weapons/punches or kicks- just things that stun them.
 However, you can blow up and destroy the evil robots that come for you.

-3. Finalize storyline.
-(Rough storyline below.)
+3. **Finalize storyline.** (Rough storyline below.)